nicolastonon/EFTAnalysis/NeuralNetworks/README.md

 # Neural Network codes

-:heavy_exclamation_mark: *Warning: don't call `cmsenv`, as this will conflict with user-installed packages...*
+:heavy_exclamation_mark: *Don't call `cmsenv`, as this will conflict with user-installed packages.
+Do `conda activate` (if deactivated by default) when starting the session, to enter the virtual env.*

 ## Setup

 *(Instructions adapted from David Walter's DeepPotato code.)*

-- First, install conda (anaconda or the lightweight miniconda):
+- First, install conda (`anaconda` or the lightweight `miniconda`):

 Download the installer (for anaconda, check the newest version on [www.anaconda.com](https://www.anaconda.com))
 ```